symbol/symbol-docs/source/concepts/harvesting.rst

     Activating delegated harvesting

-To enable delegated harvesting, the account owner has to link its importance score to the proxy account by announcing an :ref:`AccountKeyLinkTransaction <account-key-link-transaction>`.
+To enable delegated harvesting, the account owner has to link its :term:`importance score <Importance Score>` to the proxy account by announcing an :ref:`AccountKeyLinkTransaction <account-key-link-transaction>`.
 In order for the remote account to be accepted for delegated harvesting, the remote account should not have sent nor received any transaction or be linked to another account previously.

 .. note:: The remote account cannot be involved in any transaction while it is a delegated account.